-The number of calls increased to nearly 25.5 million
+The number of text messages increased slightly to 17.2 million

 T-Mobile Czech Republic, a member of the international telecommunications group Deutsche Telekom, is with its more than 6.2 million customers the number-one operator in the Czech market.
 T-Mobile is an integrated operator: in addition to converged telecommunications services, it offers TV and comprehensive ICT solutions.
 It provides outstanding services in the high-speed network, which was proved repeatedly by benchmark testing performed by umlaut (former P3) with Best-in-Test seal.

 T-Mobile Czech Republic places emphasis on taking a responsible approach to the environment and society.
 It adheres to fair business practices, helps beneficial applications and services to see the light of day, supports non-profit organizations, small businesses and individuals, and lends a helping hand whenever crisis situations arise.
 The company’s employees serve as volunteers in many places across the entire Czech Republic.

 More information about the company is available at www.t-mobile.cz, www.t-press.cz (the portal for journalists), www.t-mobile.cz/pomahame (information on the company’s CSR activities) and www.rozjezdy.cz (T-Mobile Takeoffs of the Year – a program to support small businesses).

 Contact details of the press unit: firstname.lastname@example.org.